Brennall/HFH-SRD/Chapter03.md

 ### The Basics of Equipment

 All characters are assumed to begin with sturdy clothes suitable for adventuring.
-Any other equipment desired should be purchased using the character’s starting wealth of 3d6x10gp.
+Any other equipment desired should be purchased using the character's starting wealth of 3d6x10gp.

 Each character should purchase equipment suitable for their class.
 For example, fighters should purchase arms and armor to fight monsters and survive blows, while thieves need rope, crowbars, lock picks, and other special tools to scale obstacles, find traps, and open locks.
 Clerics will require holy symbols to drive back undead and mages will need spellbooks to record their dweomers.